tresvitae/cicd-microservices-app/README.md

 If status in another then active, run `make docker-start`

 Setup Jenkins:
-1. `make jenkins-install jenkins-start`
+1. `make jenkins-install`
-2. Edit the /etc/default/jenkins to replace the line ----HTTP_PORT=8080---- with ----HTTP_PORT=8000
+2. Edit the /etc/default/jenkins  to replace the port in HTTP_PORT and --httpPort in JENKINS_ARGS to 8000
+3. `sudo service jenkins restart` or may to restart instance
-3. `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
+4. `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
-4. Copy&paste password to website "Getting Started" of Jenkins
+5. Copy&paste password to website "Getting Started" of Jenkins
-5. Click on Install suggested plugins
+6. Click on Install suggested plugins
-6. Set Admin user
+7. Set Admin user
-7. Save and Finish && Start using Jenkins
+8. Save and Finish && Start using Jenkins
-8. Install additional packages in Manage Jenkins>Manage Plugins:
+9. Install additional packages in Manage Jenkins>Manage Plugins:
 Blue Ocean
 Config API for Blue Ocean
 Events Api for Blue Ocean